 15 Dystopian Novels for People Who Don’t Read Dystopian Novels.
 Required reading: the books that students read in 28 countries around the world. iStock In the US, most students are required to read To Kill a Mockingbird during their school years.

 Her shelves were crowded with English-language books, mainly from English-speaking countries.
 From the rest of the world?
 “Hardly anything,” she says.
+So in 2012 she set for herself an ambitious goal: Read one book from every country on earth in one year.
 Recommend Books: Mahabharata-inspired literature.
 Since the time my best friend, also my room mate in college, narrated the original 'Yajnaseni' by Pratibha Ray(in Oriya) to me (much before I read the translation), I have been fascinated with Mahabharata.

 This beautifully written book from Draupadi's perspective, made me curious about finding out other Mahabharata-inspired literature.
 And honestly, every time I read a different version, I discover something new.
-I have almost 20 versions with me and I am always on the look-out for more.
-I wanted to do this for a very, very long time; but finally I have consolidated the books which have been based on MahabharataIf you know about any other book in this category, please put in a word here.
 Creation.
 Uk.businessinsider.
 53 Books You Won't Be Able To Put Down.
 10 Russian Novels to Read Before You Die.
 His lawyers put up a ferocious fight, but the comedian will be forced to testify Friday about an alleged assault on a 15-year-old girl at the Playboy Mansion four decades ago.

 –Paul Sweeney What’s the last book that moved you?
+That made you laugh or cry or completely reconsider your thoughts on life or love?
 The 100 Best Science Books of All Time.
 Image by Biblioteca de la Facultad de Derecho (CC BY 2.0) The 100 Best Science Books of All Time list contains a mixture of classic and popular works, chosen for their accessibility and relevance.

 Most of the books selected are suitable for a well educated layman with only a few being for a more serious reader.
 The list covers the obvious subjects: biology, chemistry, and physics, as well as mathematics, the philosophy of science, and the history of science.
 It also includes several biographies.
 The Most Popular Book Set in Each European Country — in One Surprising Map.
 We know what the most popular movies, TV shows and books set in each American state are.